alexanian/socratic-form-microscopy/_posts/2019-05-05-ending-bailouts-and-recessions-why-the-left-should-care-about-monetary-economics.md

 {% capture caption %}
 Here's what the stickers look like in Canada.
 According to the <a href="https://www.cdic.ca/financial-community/cdic-display-requirements/membership-sign-for-display-at-entrances/">CDIC website</a> (which is where I got this image), they must be prominently displayed.
 {% endcapture %}
-{% include image.html src="{{ site.baseurl }}/wp-content/uploads/door-decal-imgs-en.jpeg" alt="This is one of the few images on my blog that isn't under some sort of Creative Commons license.
+{% include image.html src="/wp-content/uploads/door-decal-imgs-en.jpeg" alt="This is one of the few images on my blog that isn't under some sort of Creative Commons license.
 I'm using it here under fair use, for the purpose of comment on the institution of deposit insurance.
 While we're here and talking about this, I think the prominent display requirement, while now not very useful, probably was once very important.
 When deposit insurance was new, you did really want people to see that their banks had insurance and feel secure.
 It's part of how deposit insurance makes itself less necessary.
 The very fact it exists prevents most of the bank runs it would pay out for." caption=caption %}

 It's good that we've stopped bank runs, because they're incredibly deflationary (they are very good at shrinking the money supply).
 This is due to the deposit-currency ratio being a key determinant of the total money supply.
 When people stop using banks, the deposit-currency ratio falls and the money supply decreases.